reconhub/covid19hub/README.md

   github user name.

 #### Labels
+Use available [labels](https://github.com/reconhub/covid19hub/labels) to reflect the nature of the task.
+In particular, for rating the *complexity* and the *priority* of the task.
 * **Complexity:** Indicate the *perceived* amount of work (low, medium, high) required to complete this task using the appropriate label:
     + *low complexity:* Can be completed by 1 person in a few hours.